B. Mitchel Reed: Career

 He was known as "The Fastest Tongue in the West," for the speed in which he spoke to his audience.
 He left KFWB for WMCA in his home state of New York on February 7, 1963.
 He soon became part of a team of disc jockeys known as "The Good Guys," among them Jack Spector, a fellow alum from Boys High School in Brooklyn who had graduated two years ahead of him.

 Reed went to London, England in pursuit of a band making headlines in hopes of breaking them in New York.
 The band was none other than The Beatles.
 His persistence paid off as it led to advance record pressings and exclusive interviews.
 This helped usher in "Beatlemania" in early 1964.

 By 1965, Reed decided to return to Los Angeles.
-His last show at WMCA was on March 20.
+His last show at WMCA was on March 20 of that year.
 Thousands of his fans cheered him at the airport upon his departure.
 Many fans who were thrilled of his return greeted him when he arrived in LA.
 This ushered in his second stint at KFWB and The Wide Wide Weird World of BMR.